WildernessLabs/Netduino.Foundation/docs/Library/Sensors/Temperature/DS18B20/index.md

 #### `public public DS18B20(Cpu.Pin oneWirePin, UInt64 deviceID = 0, ushort updateInterval = MinimumPollingPeriod, float temperatureChangeNotificationThreshold = 0.001F)`

-Creates a new DS18B20 objects where the sensor is connected to the specified `oneWirePin`.
+Creates a new DS18B20 object where the sensor is connected to the specified `oneWirePin`.

 The `deviceID` parameter is options for circuits containing one DS18B20 sensor on each GPIO pin.
 The `deviceID` must be specified when multiple 1-Wire devices are connected to a single pin.

 `updatePeriod` determines the operating mode of the driver.
-An `updatePeriod` of 0 puts the device into polling mode.
+An `updatePeriod` of `0` puts the device into polling mode.
 In this mode the application is responsible for calling the `Update` method prior to accessing the `Temperature` property.
-Non-zero values for the `updatePeriod` will case the temperature to be checked periodically and an event raised should the change in temperature be outside the `temperatureChangeNotificationThreshold` parameter.
+Non-zero values for the `updatePeriod` will cause the temperature to be checked periodically and an event raised should the change in temperature be outside the `temperatureChangeNotificationThreshold` parameter.

 ### Properties